Scratching in the walls is never a good sign. No, you’re not living in a horror movie – but you probably do have pests living in your walls.

 If you find additional evidence, you know you’re dealing with something.
 The question is what.
 Start paying close attention to the nature of the scratching sounds when you hear them.
 Write down your descriptions so you can easily describe them if necessary.

 Also, when are the scratching sounds happening?
-If you hear scratching in your walls at night, it could be mice, rats, squirrels, raccoons, bats, termites, carpenter ants, or roach colonies.
 By far, the most common nighttime wall-scratchers are mice, and they’re most likely the pests who are disturbing your sleep.

 If you’re hearing scratching sounds in your walls, the most likely culprits include: